 Sasha: During our Little Hearts week, we organized a full week of fundraising events for Epworth.
 The first day featured a school carnival with ping pong games and snacks.
 The highlight was the "sponging" activity, where students could sponge teachers and even the principal!
-We got teachers to stand at a board with their heads sticking out, and students
+We got teachers to stand at a board with their heads sticking out, and students could attempt to throw wet sponges at their

 Josephine: One funny incident occurred when my friend and I paid to sponge our biology teacher but accidentally poured a bucket of water on ourselves because we misread the options.
 It was a hilarious moment.
 We also hosted a charity sports match, and ran a food stall.
 We were able to raise a substantial amount of funds.
 Q: What advice would you give to others who are looking to make a positive impact but are feeling uncertain about where to begin?